 Ton de Jong studied cognitive psychology at the University of Amsterdam and received a PhD in technological science from the Eindhoven University of Technology on the topic ‘problem solving and knowledge representation in physics for novice students.

-Currently he is full professor of the section Instructional Technology at the University of Twente, Faculty of Behavioral Sciences where he acts as head of the section Instructional Technology.
+He was full professor of the section Instructional Technology at the University of Twente, Faculty of Behavioral Sciences where he acted as head of the section Instructional Technology.
+Since December 2023 he is emeritus.
 In 2001/2002 he has also been (part-time) full professor at the Institute for Knowledge Media at the University of Tübingen (Germany).
 He has also worked for the Eindhoven University of Technology, Delft University of Technology, and the University of Amsterdam.
 He has coordinated eight EU-funded projects including the Go-Lab project.

 Ton de Jong is a fellow of AERA and the ISLS and is appointed member of the Academia Europaea.